xen-project/xen/docs/misra/rules.rst

        the future or with another compiler.
 For these reasons we discourage the introduction of new reserved identifiers in Xen, and we see it as positive the reduction of reserved identifiers.
-At the same time, certain identifiers starting with wo underscores are also commonly used in Linux (e.g. __set_bit) and we don't think it would be an improvement to rename them.
+At the same time, certain identifiers starting with two underscores are also commonly used in Linux (e.g. __set_bit) and we don't think it would be an improvement to rename them.